Carl Arnold Kortum

-Carl Arnold Kortum (July 5, 1745 – August 15, 1824) was a German physician, but best known for his writing and poetry.
+Carl Arnold Kortum (July 5, 1745 – August 15, 1824) was a German medical doctor, but best known for his writing and poetry.

 Born in Mülheim, Kortum studied medicine and was from 1771 physician in Bochum, where he died in 1824.

 Kortum wrote several somewhat popular medical works, but also wrote a number of other less profitable works on various subjects, ranging from beekeeping to antiquarian topics to alchemy.
 However, he is most well known for his satirical epic poem, Life, Opinions, and Deeds of Hieronymus Jobs the Candidate (Leben, Meinungen und Thaten von Hieronymus Jobs dem Kandidaten), first published anonymously in 1784 and also known as The Jobsiade.
 He also published a number of other satirical works, but none enjoyed the same level of popularity.